 Biology, Ph.D.

 Doctoral studies in biology at Saint Louis University emphasize intensive research training under the direction of a member of the graduate faculty.
-Once biology Ph.D. students at SLU successfully complete required coursework and the written and oral qualifying examinations, they are expected to design and conduct an original research project and to work independently.
+Once biology Ph.D. students at SLU successfully complete the required coursework and the written and oral qualifying examinations, they are expected to design and conduct an original research project and to work independently.

 Curriculum Overview